freenas/freenas-docs/userguide/plugins.rst

 .. tip:: Installed plugins are also added to the :menuselection:`Jails` page.
-This page is also used to manage plugins.
+This page is also used to manage installed software.

 .. _view_installed_plugins_fig: